vipulnaik/diet-exercise-health/notes/2024-01-21-weight-lifting-weight-increase.md

 (15) for one of the exercises, so I called it off at 10, and even for those 10 I broke it down into parts with a few seconds of rest in between.

+Later in the day, toward the end of my walking return journey from a shopping trip, I experienced pain in my right shoulder.
+I was carrying grocery bags in both hands, and also had a backpack on; the weight of the bag in my right hand had been a little higher than the weight of the bag in my left hand for most of the journey.
+To address this, I moved both bags to my left hand for a little while, and also moved the bagpack strap off my right shoulder so that it loosely rested on my upper right arm.
+After a little while, I transferred the lighter bag to my right hand but kept the strap off my right shoulder until I could get back home and take it all off.